Alex-Skp/creating-oong-database/README.md

 	If all went well, you will see printed that all files were loaded in the tables.
 4- To test if the data has been properly inserted, you can run the jupyter notebook test.ipynb, and look into what has been inserted in the tables.

+## Description of the files:

+* data: where all .json files are stored, this data will be retrieved to populate the database.
+* create_tables.py: script that will create the database and the tables, dropping previous versions if they exist.
+* etl.ipynb: Jupyter notebook where the first run of extraction transform and load is executed.
+The code used in this script has been later used to create the final etl.py.
+Open to see more details in the transformation process.
+Be careful not to leave the notebook running, as it won't close the connection to the server.
+* etl.py: Script used to extract, transform and load the data from the data file in this repository, to the local database.
+* sql_queries.py: This python file stores all sql queries as variables, and are called by other scripts, for better readability in the code.
+* test.ipynb: Run it to test if the tables have been created properly and to visualize the content.
+Reset or close to disconnect from the database.

 ## To do / to be improved:
 -Make a diagram of the database for this readme file.